project-cssi/cssi-fe/README.md

 ## Releases

-Read the instructions in the [RELEASE.md](./docs/RELEASE.md) file for a full list of realease strategies.
+Please read the [RELEASES.md](./docs/RELEASES.md) guideline to learn about the process for releasing the project.

 ## Deployment